Skip to Main Content

 Related content:

-Recent news in Georgia homeowners insurance market
+Recent updates in Georgia homeowners insurance market

 According to the First Street Foundation, a nonprofit organization focused on climate risk research and information, 406,440 properties in Georgia have a greater than 26 percent chance of experiencing a severe flood within the next 30 years due to climate change.
 Additionally, 84 percent of properties in Georgia may be affected by wildfires and 61 percent by wind in the next 30 years.